dark-kitt/HTML5-Banner-Creator/README.md

 HTML5 Banner Creator
 ==============

 A web application based on php, which helps to create fast and easily HTML5 Display Ads / HTML5 Banner.
 Set up your project with multiple banner and fill them with markup or place prepared files.
-Create templates for banner like Wallpapers or Fireplace Ads and preview, while you are style them, as one assembly.
-Have a multiple export options for different advertiser.
+Create templates for banner like Wallpapers or Fireplace Ads and preview, while you are styling them, as one assembly.
+Have multiple export options for different advertiser.
 The HTML5 markup is mainly created by the tool itself.
-When creating HTML5 in the **`index.php`** for each banner, just place the contents you need within the **`<body></body>`** tag.
+When creating HTML5 in the **`index.php`** file for each banner, just place the contents you need within the **`<body></body>`** tag.
 Some examples, to show the usage, are available in the tool.

 ---